nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Vendor requests to find a supplier.
-2. Salsey shows a list of matching suppliers based on vendor's query.
+2. Salesy shows a list of matching suppliers based on vendor's query.

     Use case ends.